alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 I'm not sure if this was what you were looking for.
 I unfortunately didn't provide much specifics either.
 In the end, there is *no* right way to proceed.
 Perhaps RoR programs like the one you mentioned are the best way for you to learn.

-I just wanted to provide a different perspective that few realize when they enter the tech industry.
+I just wanted to provide a different perspective which few realize when they enter the tech industry.
 You need to attend pharmacy school to become a pharmacist.
 You need to have an MBA to get the investment banker position at a big firm.
 You need to pass the bar exam to become a lawyer.

 For programming, there are no accreditations or formal exams needed.
 You only need to have a passion in programming to be successful.
 Case in point: Bill Gates, Mark Zuckerberg, and Conner, [the 7-year old who creates iPhone apps][3].
 It's **never** too late to change careers.